-I think it would be consistent with the intent of this passage to also add “Do not be called pastor”.
+I think it would be consistent with the intent of this passage to also add “Do not call anyone pastor”.
 Although addressing someone by a title may seem harmless in itself, when Jesus gives specific instruction through the scriptures, we should think twice before casually dismissing what he said or deciding that somehow it doesn’t actually apply to us.
 Jesus’ main concern is not believers addressing church leaders by titles, but rather he is concerned with the kind of culture in which this practice takes place.
-While it’s appropriate to show gratitude and appreciation to everyone who ministers and serves, Jesus was concerned that addressing a select few with titles that carry special honor fosters an unhealthy atmosphere.
+While it’s appropriate to show gratitude and appreciation to anyone who ministers and serves, Jesus was concerned that the practice of addressing a select few with titles of special honor fosters an unhealthy atmosphere.

 In the passage above, Jesus emphasized that we are all brothers, and he wants to protect this relationship of equality.
-Believers addressing a select few by special titles creates a sense of hierarchical rule, which he condemned in Mark 10:35-44.
-It promotes a separation between clergy and laity and undermines the fundamental truth that we are all brothers.
+Special titles create a sense of hierarchical rule, which Jesus clearly condemned (Mark 10:35-44, Matt 23:6-7).
+It promotes a separation of clergy and laity and undermines the fundamental truth that we are all brothers.

 In decades of church life I’ve observed pastors in social settings where everything is casual, fun, and friendly.
 However, I’ve also observed people being fearful to speak straight forward with these same pastors, to candidly ask questions and express concerns.
 This timidity is not grounded in a healthy fear of God but rather an unhealthy fear of man.
-It certainly is not consistent with the Biblical truth that we are all brothers.
-I’ve known pastors who genuinely loved God and loved people, yet they operated in a manner that promoted hierarchical rule and created an intimidation factor between themselves and the people they were called to serve.
+It certainly isn’t consistent with the Biblical truth that we are all brothers.
+I’ve known pastors who genuinely loved God and His people, yet they operated in an atmosphere that promoted hierarchical rule and created an intimidation factor between themselves and the people they were called to serve.

 Jesus’ second concern is the most crucial.
-He wanted to make sure that believers do not look to men to fill a position in their lives that is reserved for the Lord Himself.
-He said the reason you are not to be called Rabbi is because we have only one Master.
+He wanted to ensure that believers do not look to men to fill a position in their lives that is reserved for the Lord Himself.
+He said the reason you are not to be called Rabbi, is because we have only one Master.
 The reason you are not to call anyone on earth ‘father,’ is that we have one Father, and he is in heaven.
 The reason we are not to be called ‘teacher,’ is that we have one Teacher, the Christ.
-And staying consistent with this line of reasoning, let me add, don’t call anyone pastor because you have one Shepherd, Jesus, the shepherd of your soul.
+And staying consistent with this line of reasoning, let me add, don’t call anyone pastor, because you have one Shepherd, Jesus, the shepherd of your soul.

 While Jesus had much to say about leaders taking a low position and functioning as a servant, this isn’t his main concern in the above passage.
-The greater concern is that believers will begin to substitute men for God; to see men fulfilling roles in their lives that only God Himself can fulfill.
+The greater concern is that believers will substitute men for God; to look to men to fulfill roles in their lives that only God Himself can fulfill.
 The ultimate purpose of church leaders is to further every believers personal connection to Jesus the head.
-But if we don’t take Jesus’ warning to heart we can find ourselves in a culture where believers esteem and relate to church leaders in such a way that actually diminishes the believers’ personal connection, dependence, and accountability to the Lord.
+But if we don’t take Jesus’ warning to heart we can find ourselves in a culture where believers esteem and relate to church leaders in such a way that actually diminishes personal connection, dependence, and accountability to the Lord.